 The world already has an unendurable population and the highest percentages of them live in Asia and Africa.
-Poverty, corruption, pollution and diseases are epidemic in these parts of the world and the higher populace is the main reason for it.
-If the population in these two continents are not controlled, the problems would completely get out of hand and this essay suggests some ways of curbing the expansion of the population.
+Poverty, corruption, pollution and diseases are epidemics in these parts of the world, and the higher populace is the main reason for it.
+If the population in these two continents are not controlled, the problems would completely get out of hand.
+This essay suggests some ways of curbing the expansion of the population.

 To control the population, the first step has to come from the government.
 The authority should restrict the number of children a family can have, and violation of this policy should be severely punished.
 Countries like China have already adopted this policy and have been able to control their population to a certain extent.
-Besides, the citizens have to realise the negative effects of the uncontrolled population and spontaneously take birth control measures.
+Besides, citizens have to realise the negative consequences of the uncontrolled population and spontaneously take birth control measures.
 Without the support of the ordinary population, the government alone cannot control it.
-Above all, international organisations like WHO, UNDP and other humanitarian organisation should work in these countries to educate people about the negative consequences of the higher population growth.
-Besides, they should provide funds for birth control in these countries.
+For instance, China adopted the one-child policy in 1979 to tackle the growing population.
+The authority actively promoted family planning through education and birth control methods, and it was spontaneously supported by the mass people.
+As a result, China's population growth significantly reduced and its economy highly benefitted from this coordinating effort by the people and the government.
+Finally, international organisations like WHO, UNDP and other humanitarian organisations should work in these countries to educate people about the negative consequences of the higher population growth and provide funds for birth control methods.

-In conclusion, the higher population in poor countries is a big threat, and, oftentimes, the main hindrance to true progress.
+In conclusion, the higher population in developing countries is a big threat, and, oftentimes, the main hindrance to economic progress.
 The government, ordinary people and international organisations should work together to control the rapid population growth in these countries.
 Without a combination of policy, awareness and a free flow of funds, it would be impossible to help those countries control their population.

 Model Answer 2:

 The population growth in the world has already gone out of control, and it is more daunting in most Asian and African countries.
-The population growth in these regions is uncontrollable due to ignorance, poor quality of life, and the religious and social taboo against population control.
-In this essay, I will briefly suggest some issues that overpopulation causes, and then suggest some ways to control it.
+The population growth in these regions is uncontrollable due to illiteracy, poor quality of life, and the religious and social taboo against population control.
+In this essay, I will suggest some ways to control it.

 In conclusion, if the population keeps increasing at the current rate, the world would soon find itself in the verse of war for food, shelter and medicine.
 So the time has come to take every possible step to tackle the heinous speed of population growth, and authorities and citizens should work together to tackle it.